EvanGottschalk/ConnectFour/README.md

 -Python 3

--tkinter Python package
+-`tkinter` Python package

--time Python package
+-`time` Python package

 The only requirement for this program is Python 3.
-The two pacakages used are tkinter and time, which are default packages of Python 3.
+The two pacakages used are `tkinter` and `time`, which are both default packages of Python 3.

 <!-- Possibly unnecessary template section